SPA: Efficient User-Preference Alignment against Uncertainty in Medical Image Segmentation: Experiment

 \section{Experiment}

-We conducted extensive experiments to validate the effectiveness of SPA across seven uncertainty segmentation tasks represented by multi-clinician, using data from various imaging modalities, including color fundus images, CT, and MRI scans.
+We conducted experiments to validate the effectiveness of SPA across seven uncertainty segmentation tasks represented by multi-clinician, using data from three medical imaging modalities: color fundus images, lung lesion and kidney CT scans, brain and prostate MRI scans.
 SPA consistently achieves SOTA performance compared to deterministic, uncertainty-aware, and interactive models.
-Notably, SPA outperforms interactive models with significantly fewer iterations and it demonstrates strong generalization on unseen clinicians.
+Notably, SPA outperforms interactive models with significantly fewer iterations and it demonstrates strong generalization on unseen users.
 Human evaluation further shows that SPA requires less time and fewer interactions to meet human expectations.
-Our results also show that predictions increasingly align with selected clinicians while diverging from those excluded.
+Our results also show that predictions increasingly align with selected users while diverging from those excluded.
 Ablation studies highlight the necessity of each component for optimal segmentation.
-Additional analysis of correction proposal similarity across iterations and prediction changes after each interaction is detailed in Appendix.
+Additional analysis of representative segmentation candidates' similarities across iterations and prediction changes after each interaction are detailed in the appendix.